Be a savvy student - what you need to know

 - providing your identity details only to trusted or reliable organisations.

-Who should you provide your TFN to, in order to access a HECS loan (including VET FEE-HELP)?
+Who should you provide your TFN to, in order to access a HELP loan (including VET Student Loans)?

 Be mindful of who you provide your TFN/personal information to.

 If you are considering undertaking a Vocational Education and Training course and an education agent/broker approaches you and offers to sign you up for a course where there is access to VET Student Loans, this practice is not acceptable.
 Greater protections are now in place for students, and broker activity, the offering of incentives and cold calling are banned.
 Visit www.education.gov.au/vet-student-loans for more information.